Ghost fishing nets entangling the Gulf of Carpentaria

 With our supporters’ help, we’ll continue the fight against ghost gear to keep sea animals safe in our oceans.

-World Animal Protection acknowledge the Traditional Custodians of the land, and recognise their continuing connection to land, water and community. pay respect to Elders past, present and emerging.
+World Animal Protection acknowledge the Traditional Custodians and of the Country throughout the Gulf and recognise their continuing connection to land, water and community.
+We pay respect to Elders past, present and emerging.